15 Historical Romance Books You Love To Read

 11. The Gentleman’s Guide to Vice and Virtue (Montague Siblings)

 Also, it does have quite a bit of twists and turns.
-There are some unexpected non-romance elements thrown in here, but the strength of this story is the humor.
+Some unexpected non-romance elements are thrown in here, but the story’s strength is the humor.
 There’s also a huge cast of side characters that are equally lovable, including Monty’s sister, who is asexual and wants to be a pirate.
-So there’s a lot to unpack here for the period shines through, and it will be a book that will make you so happy.
+So there’s a lot to unpack here for the period to shine through, and it will be a book that will make you so happy.

 The Gentleman's Guide to Vice and Virtue